-What can we learn from better understanding the history?
-Although it is not my intention to attribute blame for past mistakes to any particular group or individual, new analytical tools that are now available suggest to us that there is no reason for these mistakes or their consequences to be prolonged, and that there is every reason for them to be repaired as soon as possible.
+Although it is not our intention to attribute blame for past mistakes to any particular group or individual, new analytical tools that are now available suggest to us that there is no reason for these mistakes or their consequences to be prolonged, and that there is every reason for them to be repaired as soon as possible.
 All parties can now recognize that these mistakes occurred because the parties involved lacked sufficient information: both the facts (e.g., the devastating nature of smallpox), and the analytical techniques needed for the parties to recognize the scope of their errors.
-I suggest that this lack of information resulted in the compounding of negative consequences that resulted.
+We suggest that this lack of information resulted in the compounding of negative consequences that resulted.

-The Native Case
+The Native Case.
 It can be assumed without harm to the argument that the compounding of the error in the case of native peoples can have occurred with the best of intentions (the most demanding construction of the analysis).
-However, without the clear knowledge of the economic basics that has really only come into currency within the last few decades (e.g., Mitchell, 2001a; Williamson, 1985; Williamson, 1996) it appears to have been impossible to foresee how the effects of past mistakes were likely to have compounded to the extent that they have.
+However, without the clear knowledge of the economic basics that has really only come into currency within the last few decades (e.g., Mitchell, 2001a; Williamson, 1985; Williamson, 1996) it appears to have been impossible to foresee how the effects of past mistakes were likely to have compounded.

-Thus, rather than simply attending to the necessities of reducing the transaction costs of economic development through the enhancement within native peoples of the transaction cognitions that are necessary for transacting anywhere in the world (Mitchell, 2003b), which would have begun to repair the damage caused by the original error; instead, in attempts to redress the wrong, two complicating elements were introduced with profound negative economic consequences: (1) the ownership of native lands by the Crown (as represented by the Minister of Indian Affairs), and (2) the insertion of Band Councils into almost every element of transacting on reserve.
+Thus, rather than simply attending to the necessities of reducing the transaction costs of economic development through the enhancement within native peoples of the transaction cognitions that are necessary for transacting anywhere in the world (Mitchell, 2003), which would have begun to repair the damage caused by the original error; instead, in attempts to redress the wrong, two complicating elements were introduced with profound negative economic consequences: (1) the ownership of native lands by the Crown (as represented by the Minister of Indian Affairs), and (2) the insertion of Band Councils into almost every element of transacting on reserve.

-It has been demonstrated (Mitchell & Morse, 2002), that the mandatory addition of these two additional parties to all transactions expands the cognitive complexity of successful transacting from the mastery of three necessary cognitive maps, to the mastery of ten such maps (as previously illustrated in Figure 2 and described in more detail in Table 1).
+It has been demonstrated (Mitchell & Morse, 2002), that the mandatory addition of these two additional parties to all transactions expands the cognitive complexity of successful transacting from the mastery of 3 necessary cognitive maps, to the mastery of 10 such maps (as previously illustrated in Figure 2 and described in more detail in Table 1).
 Thus, attempted redress has NOT been effective repair.
-And as with any "short circuit," productive energy is continuing to be re-channeled into useless purposes or to purposes that are even dangerous to economic development (Nyce, 2003).
+And as with any short circuit, productive energy is continuing to be re-channeled into useless purposes or to purposes that are even dangerous to economic development (Nyce, 2003).
 From an economic standpoint, these added layers hinder rather than help.
-Thus, transaction costs are up, and economic development is down.
+Transaction costs are up, and economic development is down.